 – Calculate the exposure after hedging of impermanent losses;

-– Unrealized and realized profit and loss, (accumulated) net value, based on real-time coin price and position.
+– Unrealized and realized profit and loss, (accumulated) net value, based on crypto real time market data, like coin price and position.

 3. Transaction execution/intelligent algorithm hedging tool

-– If the risk control threshold is triggered, either an alarm is issued for the manager to manually hedge, or automatically hedge on the spot or futures in the centralized exchange based on the pre-defined hedging conditions/threshold (parameters can be adjusted, automatic/semi-automatic hedging); For example, if the Delta exposure of a coin reaches the threshold, it can be set to hedge all or part of the Delta exposure; it can also be set to delay x minutes (to avoid repeated hedging during fast market conditions);
+– If the risk control threshold is triggered, either an alarm is issued for the manager to manually hedge, or automatically hedge on the spot or futures in the centralized exchange or on the crypto OTC spot/derivatives desks based on the pre-defined hedging conditions/threshold (parameters can be adjusted, automatic/semi-automatic hedging); For example, if the Delta exposure of a coin reaches the threshold, it can be set to hedge all or part of the Delta exposure; it can also be set to delay x minutes (to avoid repeated hedging during fast market conditions);

-– 1Token also provides back-testing service based on historical data, and carries out back-testing of different parameters according to the assumed market trends, so as to ensure that customers can be advised to select the most appropriate parameters.
+– 1Token also provides back-testing service based on historical data, and carries out back-testing of different parameters according to the assumed market trends, so as to ensure that customers can get crypto wealth via investment advisors to select the most appropriate parameters.

-In a word, 1Token covers the front, middle, back office from the fundraising side to the asset side, and fully serves financial institutions with DeFi yield farming as the asset side, so that investors can monitor the investment share and unrealized profit and loss in real time.
-Managers can clearly understand the status and risks of all asset portfolio, and control the impermanent losses and liquidation losses.
+In a word, 1Token’s crypto customer-facing interface covers the front, middle, back office from the fundraising side to the asset side, and fully serves financial institutions with DeFi yield farming as the asset side, so that investors can monitor the crypto real time data of investment share and unrealized profit and loss.
+Managers can clearly understand the status and risks of all asset portfolio through crypto portfolio management infrastructure, and control the impermanent losses and liquidation losses.

 1Token provides one-stop system solutions for various crypto-finance institutions